For students

 Magical markings

-Mark all your dynamics in different colors.
+Mark all your dynamics using different colors.
 Choose colors that represent each dynamic to you.

 #81